 Ellarose knew that all magic came with a price but it was her only hope.
 After her mother and father were killed by the Queen's men for nothing more than to scare people into subjugation, she knew she needed to learn how to protect herself.
-Rumplestiltskin noticed the poor damsel in distress look in her brilliant blue eyes when he was on his rounds and agreed to help her master the simple spells that could potentially safe her life when she begged at his feet.
-He only gave her one rule...to do exactly what he told her too.
+Rumplestiltskin noticed the poor damsel in distress look in her brilliant blue eyes when he was on his rounds and after she begged at his feet, he had agreed to help her master the simple spells that could potentially safe her life.
+He only gave her one rule...to do exactly what he told her to.

-"Right, Dearie, first things first," Rumplestiltskin chimed, his impish voice echoing through the wood.
+"Right, dearie, first things first," Rumplestiltskin chimed, his impish voice echoing through the wood.
 She cringes a little when he grins at her, showing his blackened teeth.
 But she shakes off the feeling of spiders crawling up her back, the feeling she gets whenever she is in such a close proximity to the Dark One.
 "To save a life-" He disappears into the trees.
 Ellarose stays put on the dry ground but cranes her neck to try and find him.
 He returns with a horse, its black fur shines in the moonlight.
-It stands patiently beside Rumplestiltskin and blinks at her, turning it's ears towards her.
+It stands patiently beside Rumplestiltskin and blinks at her, turning it's ears in her direction.
 "You must first learn how to take one."

 "I-I don't want to use Dark Magic..." she stutters, wanting to back away but fighting the urge.

 "You want to be able to defend yourself, don't you?" the Dark One asks, edging closer like a viper.
 His glistening, golden skin twinkles like the stars above them.

 "Y-yes, but I don't want to kill anyone."